bmsCoreFacility/protocols/proteomics/ffpeTissueWholeProteomeAnalysis.md

 This protocol assumes you have your tissue as scrolls in a tube.
 This protocol is compatible with processing 1 or a greater number of scrolls.
 I have provided a protocol that uses the FastPrep machine for tissue disruption and I highly recommend this.
 It helps break down the tissue and supports greater access to the tissue for de-paraffinization and clean-up.
 We have observed that the losses of tissue are negligible with this approach.

 Prior to starting, prepare sufficient Lysis buffer A and B for all of the samples to be processed.
 Make sure you have a Thermomixer heated to +95C or greater.
-Weigh out the CAA and Urea powders into tubes, but don't reconstitute until just before you will use them.

 1. If you are using the FastPrep, start here.
 If not, jump to Step 2.
     1. Transfer your tissue scrolls to a Lysing matrix D tube.